An idyll of Somerset batting – Nottinghamshire v Somerset – County Championship 2025 – 29th, 30th, 31st July and 1st August – Trent Bridge – First day

 Third day 20th April – A bitter wind blows

 On 25th and 26th May 1903, William Gunn and his nephew, John Gunn, added 367 for Nottinghamshire’s third wicket against Leicestershire at Trent Bridge.
 The nephew reached 294, the uncle 139, and Nottinghamshire declared on 739 for 7.
 The 367 for the third wicket beat the then Nottinghamshire record.
 It remained the record until the third evening of this match when Will Young (156 not out) and Joe Clarke (209 not out) passed it in the last over of the day.
-It deadened Somerset’s chances of victory.
-It would also, if pitches which produce this sort of cricket in the latter parts of a match return to Taunton, risk doing the same to interest in Championship cricket.
+It virtually ended Somerset’s chances of victory.
+It would also, if pitches which produce this sort of cricket in the latter parts of a match return to Taunton, threaten interest in Championship cricket.
 At least, that was the view of a number to whom I spoke.
 That said, the two Nottinghamshire batters batted with prolonged discipline, skill and immense concentration to make the most of the conditions which they were offered.
 The same could also be said of the Somerset bowlers.
 With a modicum of luck, they might have taken a wicket or two, but against such disciplined batting on such a pitch, no more than one or two.

 Read More »